 While they are annoying for you, they can be a bane for farmers and other agricultural firms because they can destroy millions of dollars of good produce in a few weeks!

-How to Drive These Green Caterpillars Away from Your Garden?
+How Do You Drive These Green Caterpillars Away from Your Garden?

 You will see them most often during the spring, summer, and autumn months.
 However, do not assume that they are dormant during the wintertime because this is not true.
 Since green caterpillars are a year-round bane, you should know how to rid your lawn, nursery, and garden of them.